rkt/rkt/Documentation/devel/stage1-implementors-guide.md

 * `--debug` to activate debugging
 * UUID of the pod

-### `rkt stop` => "coreos.com/rkt/stage1/stop"
+### rkt stop

+`coreos.com/rkt/stage1/stop`

 The optional stop entrypoint initiates an orderly shutdown of stage1.

 In the bundled rkt stage 1, the entrypoint is sending SIGTERM signal to systemd-nspawn.
-Fore kvm flavor, it is calling `systemctl halt` on the container (through SSH) for kvm flavor
+For kvm flavor, it is calling `systemctl halt` on the container (through SSH).

 #### Arguments